Foraminifera: Evolutionary history

 Molecular clocks indicate that the crown-group of foraminifera likely evolved during the Neoproterozoic, between 900 and 650 million years ago; this timing is consistent with Neoproterozoic fossils of the closely related filose amoebae.
 As fossils of foraminifera have not been found prior to the very end of the Ediacaran, it is likely that most of these Proterozoic forms did not have hard-shelled tests.

 Due to their non-mineralised tests, "allogromiids" have no fossil record.

 The mysterious Paleodictyon has been interpreted as a fossil xenophyophore but this remains controversial.

-The mysterious vendozoans of the Ediacaran period have been suggested to represent fossil xenophyophores.
+The mysterious Vendobionta of the Ediacaran period have been suggested to represent fossil xenophyophores.
 However, the discovery of diagenetically altered C_{27} sterols associated with the remains of Dickinsonia cast doubt on this identification and suggest it may instead be an animal.
 Other researchers have suggested that the elusive trace fossil Paleodictyon and its relatives may represent a fossil xenophyophore and noted the similarity of the extant xenophyophore Occultammina to the fossil; however, modern examples of Paleodictyon have not been able to clear up the issue and the trace may alternately represent a burrow or a glass sponge.
 Supporting this notion is the similar habitat of living xenophyophores to the inferred habitat of fossil graphoglyptids; however, the large size and regularity of many graphoglyptids as well as the apparent absence of xenophyae in their fossils casts doubt on the possibility.
 As of 2017 no definite xenophyophore fossils have been found.

 Test-bearing foraminifera have an excellent fossil record throughout the Phanerozoic eon.
 The earliest known definite foraminifera appear in the fossil record towards the very end of the Ediacaran; these forms all have agglutinated tests and are unilocular.
 These include forms like Platysolenites and Spirosolenites.

 Single-chambered foraminifera continued to diversify throughout the Cambrian.
 Some commonly encountered forms include Ammodiscus, Glomospira, Psammosphera, and Turritellella; these species are all agglutinated.
 They make up part of the Ammodiscina, a lineage of spirillinids that still contains modern forms.
 Later spirillinids would evolve multilocularity and calcitic tests, with the first such forms appearing during the Triassic; the group saw little effects on diversity due to the K-Pg extinction.

 The earliest multi-chambered foraminifera are agglutinated species, and appear in the fossil record during the middle Cambrian period.
 Due to their poor preservation they cannot be positively assigned to any major foram group.